 Unfortunately, there is a darker side of the story.
 The Bible that he is talking about is a very different Bible from the one which dozens tried to obliterate.
 But it wasn’t that the popes wanted to do away with all Bibles, they just had to stop one Bible.
 Even during the Inquisition the popes had their own approved Bible

-Notice how the writer quickly deflects to the issue of Bible translation.
-He is pitting the Latin Vulgate (approved by the pope) with “one Bible” that dozens of popes wanted to stamp out – the Old Latin bible translation.
-In the book, Did the Catholic Church Give us the Bible? (by David Daniels) we are told: “Catholic Rome got the reins of government and began destroying God’s words in Old Latin” (p.
-54).
+Notice how the writer quickly deflects to the issue of Bible translations.
+He is pitting the Latin Vulgate (approved by the pope) with “one Bible” that dozens of popes wanted to stamp out.
+From other Chick works, we know he’s referring to the old Latin bible.

 For most of Christian history, there has been a struggle over which Bible should be used.
 When the Revelation 17-18 counterfeit church was burning all the Bibles, (and Bible believers) during the Inquisition, they also had a counterfeit Bible they were promoting.
 Of course, “promoting” is hardly the right word when their “Bible” was chained to the pulpit and written in Latin, a language few could read

 The real struggle started when the Catholic religion decreed that only the Latin Vulgate version was divine – a cultic idea curiously similar to KJV onlyists’ claims about the KJV.

 We need to ask: which Bible translation was the “only true Bible” during the Inquisition (between 12th-16th century)?
 It couldn’t have been the Old Latin versions (Italic, African and European) because their texts differ markedly from the Received text from which the KJV was translated.
-F. F. Bruce observed:
+Bruce Metzger observed:

 God’s counterattack was the invention of the printing press.
 Soon, copies of the right Bible began to flood the Western World.
 But his enemy did not give up easily.
 Satan’s plan B was to “fix” the supposedly “archaic language” of the real Bible.
 If it could be subtly altered to begin to match the counterfeit, maybe no one would notice.
 The astounding success of that plan is why the Pope can now urge his people to read the Bible

 Between 1450 and 1611 when ‘the right Bible’ began to flood the West, which Bible translation was the ‘only real one’ and why was it replaced?

 In fact, the KJV used many outdated (and by modern usage, embarrassing) English terms e.g “cockatrice” for viper; “apothecary” for perfumer; “shambles” for meat markets; “unicorn” for wild ox; “dumb ass” instead of mute donkey; “bastard” instead of illegitimate; “spoil” instead of plunder; “Elias” for Elijah, “Eliseus” for Elisha and “Osee” instead of Hosea.

 Furthermore, the Latin Vulgate (“the counterfeit”) had much influence on the KJV.
 Frederick Scrivener points out at least 60 places where the NT of the KJV follows the reading of the Latin Vulgate without a single Greek text as support (The New Testament in Greek, 1881, ix).

 Using modern research techniques, linguist David W. Daniels has uncovered the details of this epic war on God’s words

-The footnotes and bibliography of Did the Catholic Church Give us the Bible? indicates that his information on Bible transmission are largely from Chick materials along with questionable works of other KJOs: William Grady, David Otis Fuller, Gail Riplinger and Peter Ruckman.
+The footnotes and bibliography of Did the Catholic Church Give us the Bible? indicate that his information on Bible transmission were largely sourced from Chick materials, along with the questionable works of other KJOs like William Grady, David Otis Fuller, Gail Riplinger and Peter Ruckman.

 The move to “fix” the Bible involved forming “Bible societies,” bringing together linguists, translators, publishers and sophisticated marketing.
 Satan used the opportunity to infiltrate those “societies” with unbelievers and men dedicated to his agenda

 “Among the group of men chosen by King James to translate the King James Bible in 1611, was a heavy concentration of undercover Jesuits posing as members of the Church of England.
-God, in His sovereign grace, preserved His written word, and they were not able to change it as they had planned” (The Force, p 14).
+God, in His sovereign grace, preserved His written word, and they were not able to change it as they had planned” (The Force, 1983, p.
+14).

 Now if God could preserve His Word in spite of heavy Jesuit concentration among KJV translators, why didn’t He do the same for other Bible translations before and since then?

 Rather than updating the language, a whole new basic Greek text was formed.
 Instead of using the thousands of manuscripts supporting the real Bible, a few new ones were faked as “oldest and best.”
 And coincidentally, their readings often supported the unbiblical doctrines of the counterfeit church…